netkv/ebashs/README.md

     }
 ```

-A function to write 'Hello world!' at current cursor position when M-x hi is typed
+A function to write `Hello world!` at current cursor position when `M-x hi` is typed

 ```bash
     commands+=(